Secure coding in PHP Training Course

 AdaBoost Python for Machine Learning

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at data scientists and software engineers who wish to use AdaBoost to build boosting algorithms for machine learning with Python.
+14 HoursThis instructor-led, live training in Uzbekistan (available online or on-site) is designed for data scientists and software engineers who wish to use AdaBoost to build boosting algorithms for machine learning with Python.

 By the end of this training, participants will be able to:

-- Set up the necessary development environment to start building machine learning models with AdaBoost.
+- Set up the necessary development environment to start building machine learning models using AdaBoost.

-- Understand the ensemble learning approach and how to implement adaptive boosting.
+- Understand the ensemble learning approach and learn how to implement adaptive boosting.

-- Learn how to build AdaBoost models to boost machine learning algorithms in Python.
+- Learn how to build AdaBoost models to enhance machine learning algorithms in Python.

-- Use hyperparameter tuning to increase the accuracy and performance of AdaBoost models.
+- Apply hyperparameter tuning to improve the accuracy and performance of AdaBoost models.

 Android Security